Help keep our prices low: Share with Friends

 Cape Breton Island – This large island is located at the mouth of the Gulf of Saint Lawrence on the Northern tip of Nova Scotia.
 Cape Breton makes up nearly one-fifth of the province and is connected to mainland Nova Scotia by near-mile-long Canso Causeway.

 Cabot Trail – Wonderfully scenic and stretching 185 miles (298km), Cabot Trail is the highway that loops around the northern tip of Cape Breton Island.
 The highway where the mountains meet the ocean is named after John Cabot, the famous explorer who first visited the Maritime coast in 1497, just 5 years after Christopher Columbus.

 Halifax - Dominated by a star-shaped Citadel, the city of Halifax is the capital city of Nova Scotia Canada.
 Known for having more clubs and pubs per capita than almost any other city in Canada, Halifax Nova Scotia is a perfect location to tip a pint to Alexander Keith.
 Keith was the legendary and historical brewmaster who was also mayor of Halifax not once, but three times.
 Use your beer to wash down one of Nova Scotia’s famous donairs — the official food of Halifax — as you marvel over the waterfront boardwalk alongside the second largest ice-free harbor in the world.

 Natural Wonders of Nova Scotia

 Surrounded by 8,264 miles (13,300 km) of shoreline and over 3,800 coastal islands, Nova Scotia is home to puffins, otters, harbor seals, and quite often, whales that can be seen in the Bay of Fundy.

 On land, the Nova Scotian wildlife includes snowshoe hares, woodchucks, northern flying squirrels, beaver, muskrats, porcupine, coyotes, foxes, raccoons, black bears, mink, cougar, lynx, white-tailed deer, and moose.

 About Caravan Tours

-Started in 1952, Caravan Tours now offers fully guided, all-inclusive tours in Canada, the United States, and in the Central American countries of Panama, Costa Rica, and Guatemala.
+Started in 1952, Caravan Tours now offers fully guided tours in Canada, the United States, and in the Central American countries of Panama, Costa Rica, and Guatemala.
 We are now a second-generation, family-run Chicago based Tour Company.

 Why Travel with Caravan?